obzerving/Collarz/README.md

 Note:

-This extension (for Inkscape version 1.1.) is still under development and the code reflects it.
-It's functional, but not yet bulletproof, so be mindful of the input constraints in the usage document.
+This extension (for Inkscape version 1.1.) is functional, but not bulletproof, so be mindful of the input constraints in the usage document.